Solostx/StackPay/README.md

 - All payments are atomic - they either complete fully or revert
 - Invoice creators can only cancel their own unpaid invoices
+- Template creators can only modify their own templates
 - Recurring payments require explicit calls to prevent unexpected charges
 - Built-in validation prevents invalid amounts and self-payments
 - Token whitelist prevents unauthorized token usage
 - Proper error handling prevents "unchecked data" issues
 - All parameters are validated before processing
+- Template deactivation prevents misuse of outdated templates

 ## Error Codes